 Additional functions CRMS tend to have in a variety of combinations include:

-• Customer service tools to improve e-commerce processes, track purchases and cost.
+- Customer service tools to improve e-commerce processes, and track purchases and costs.

-• Call recording to help you make calls to your prospects through your CRM.
-This function helps to streamline and automate once-tedious tasks that required ample human resources like voice messages and calling.
+- Call recording to help you make calls to your prospects through your CRM.
+This function helps to streamline and automate once-tedious tasks that require ample human resources like voice messages and calling.

-• a customer service rep to instantly being able to inform a customer of order and billing status.
+- a customer service rep to instantly be able to inform a customer of order and billing status.

 Who Uses CRM?